tkt-lapio/tkt-lapio.github.io/_posts/1969-28-12-departments-systems.markdown

 - The departments also has a cluster called [Ukko](https://www.cs.helsinki.fi/en/compfac/high-performance-cluster-ukko).

 - Do not run sudo commands in the CS department's systems.
 Such behaviour is logged as malicious.

+- If you are a CS major, you get the following emails from the university:

+  - `firstname.lastname@helsinki.fi` (AD account)
+  - `username@cs.helsinki.fi` (CS account)
+  - `firstname.lastname@cs.helsinki.fi` (CS account) --> redirected to `username@cs.helsinki.fi`

+  [Here](https://www.cs.helsinki.fi/compfac/ohjeet/posti/index.en.html) are some instructions, which are unfortunately somewhat outdated: for example Mappi is not used anymore.
+Each CS student is generated an Office 365 mail, which you can access using your AD account (use `username@ad.helsinki.fi` as the username) in [here](http://www.helsinki.fi/office365/).
+In addition, [here](https://helpdesk.it.helsinki.fi/en/collaboration-and-publication/office-365/office-365) is some info regarding Office 365.
+You can for example reserve some rooms from University's libraries using the calendar.
+You can access the `cs.helsinki.fi` mail from [here](https://webmail.cs.helsinki.fi/lite/) by using your CS account.

+  **We recommend choosing to use just one mail, and redirecting the mail from either from helsinki.fi to cs.helsinki.fi ([instructions](https://helpdesk.it.helsinki.fi/en/instructions/collaboration-and-publication/e-mail/directing-e-mail-away-office-365)) or the other way around.**